-Asteroid racing was a young man's game.
-A single man's game.
-Dante Goshawk wanted to avoid attachments at all costs, so when his passionate affair with a brilliant scientist became too intense, he broke it off.
+Asteroid racing was a young man’s game.
+A single man’s game.
+Falling in love was a distraction, one Dante Goshawk knew he couldn’t afford.
+So when his relationship with a brilliant scientist grew too intense, he broke it off.
+And ended up dying anyway.
 Now that he's back from the dead, he realizes the woman he pushed away is the only one he’s ever loved.
 But Elisa isn't so eager to give him another chance.

 The clock is ticking on Dante’s recovery.
 A new experiment, an android pilot designed for the asteroid racing circuit, needs his memories and his consciousness to make it complete.
 And some are willing to kill--again--to make the technological leap a reality.

 The public transport was exploding in shades of red and pink for Valentine’s Day.
 Everywhere that Elisa Nakano looked, happy couples cuddled together as close as they could physically get